bplmaps/toi-field-trips/content/locations/chocolate-mill.md

 Chocolate production underwent a transformation during the Revolutionary era.
 Prior, chocolate grinders had emphasized the origin places of their cocoa beans in their advertising to indicate the quality of the chocolate.
 Chocolate was produced by small businesses located centrally in Boston.
 As the Revolutionary era progressed, Boston emerged out of the four major chocolate-producing cities of New England (the others being New York, Philadelphia, and Newport, Rhode Island) as the only one that survived to sell quality chocolate in the aftermath.
 Both Welsh and Baker identified themselves as “Boston chocolate” to show that their manufacture in Boston indicated the quality of the chocolate in the Early Republic.

 <zoomable-image type="iiif" src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:7h149z77w" alt="A View of Boston taken on the road to Dorchester" caption="The view of Boston for someone travelling to or from Dorchester in 1776, drawn by Wm.
 Perrie and engraved by James Newton"></zoomable-image>
+*The view of Boston for someone travelling to or from Dorchester in 1776, drawn by Wm.
+Perrie and engraved by James Newton*

 ## Welsh’s Boston Chocolate